-Using the latest suite of state-of-the-art climate model projections, we find that robust regional changes in hydroclimate are, to first order, organized around regional changes in precipitation.
-Increases in precipitation cause wetting in the high northern latitudes and east Africa, and precipitation declines lead to drying in the sub-tropics and Amazon.
+Amazon.
 In areas where declines in precipitation already push the climate towards drought (e.g., Central America, the Amazon, southern Africa, the Mediterranean, etc), increased PET amplifies the precipitation induced drying.
 Critically, PET also plays a major role in enhancing drying in the midlatitudes and along the margins of the sub-tropics, where precipitation changes are small or even positive.
-Globally, increased PET nearly doubles the fractional land area that will experience significant drying (PDSI $\leq$ -1) at the end of the 21st century, from 23% (precipitation effects only, PDSI-PRE) to 43% (precipitation+PET effects, PDSI-ALL).
-And in certain regions (e.g., western North America, Europe, and southeast China), PET is the sole or primary driver shifting these areas into drought.
+Globally, increased PET nearly triples the fractional land area that will experience drying exceeding one standard deviation of the PDSI index (Fig. 13) by the end of the twenty-first century, from 12 % (precipitation effects only, PDSI-PRE) to 30 % (precipitation+PET effects, PDSI-ALL).
+In certain regions (e.g., western North America, Europe, and southeast China), PET is in fact the sole or primary driver shifting these areas into drought.
 Areas dominated by the Asian monsoon (India, Indochina, etc) are some of the few places where there is little change in mean hydroclimate.
-In these regions, gains in moisture from increased annual and monsoon precipitation (Lee and Wang, 2012; Seo et al, 2013) are large enough to compensate for any increases in PET.
+In these regions, gains in moisture from increased annual and monsoon precipitation (Lee and

+Wang 2012; Seo et al. 2013) are large enough to compensate for any increases in PET.